 Google Developers Launchpad has some special goodies just for startups deploying apps.
 I should try it myself once I figure out how to launch my own app.
 I have other things ahead of that project in line, so don't hold your breath waiting for me.
 I'll let the world know if Google ever takes my idea seriously.

 I really wonder whether so-called international investing even applies to the new venture landscape.
 I think non-US venture investors have less risk tolerance than we find on Sand Hill Road.
 I cannot imagine any US-based VC fund that can launch a startup anywhere other than the US without having a country-specific team of in-house experts just for that one startup.
 Bench strength matters because every country has its own regulatory hurdles to navigate no matter what comes out of the WTO or WIPO.

-San Francisco tech action is a nonstop churn of events, booze, flirting, and expensive deals.
+San Francisco tech action is a nonstop churn of events and expensive deals.
 I can't be everywhere but I totally nail the hottest conferences.
-The hottest chicks at these conferences obviously want to totally nail me too.
-Bring it on babes, and I'll see you at the next Silicon Valley Entrepreneurs event.
+The hottest experts at these conferences obviously want me here too.
+Bring it on folks, and I'll see you at the next Silicon Valley Entrepreneurs event.